Welcome to YHEC’s publication hub

 Abstract

-PARTICIPANTS: 220 patients needing rehabilitation after an acute illness that required hospital admission.
+PARTICIPANTS: Four hundred ninety patients needing rehabilitation after hospital admission with an acute illness.